Embed video without YouTube ads or buffering. Try SmartVideo free →

 Causes and fixes:

-• Low bitrate file: Upgrade to 8-10 Mbps minimum for smooth 4K 360 playback
+• Low bitrate file: Upgrade to 8-10 Mbps minimum for fluid 4K 360 playback

 • Weak CPU/GPU: Close background apps, reduce video resolution or quality settings